TalhaAkgul/gds-swimming-places/README.md

 ## Features

 - 🌊 Interactive map with clickable locations
-- 🏊 View nearest swimming place and its path from any point
+- 🏊 View the nearest swimming place and its path from any point
 - 📍 Display water quality data for each swimming location
 - 🧭 Isochrone maps with hexagonal bins showing travel distance
 - 🚶🚴 Support for both walking and biking networks